Sports & Leisure

 Out and about during leisure time and when playing sports

-Here you can read what you should pay attention to when playing golf, running or skiing and find out which training tips are helpful for you, particularly if you are over 60 years old.
-Anyone who trains regularly and correctly can have more flexible muscles, tendons and ligaments at any age.
+Here you can read what you should pay attention to when playing golf, running, or skiing and find out which training tips are helpful for you, particularly if you are over 60 years old.
+Anyone who trains regularly and correctly can have more flexible muscles, tendons, and ligaments at any age.

 Find a sport that you enjoy

-The type, duration and intensity of sports and leisure activities should be tailored to your personal requirements.
+The type, duration, and intensity of sports and leisure activities should be tailored to your personal requirements.
 Find the sport that you enjoy most.
 This is the only way you will continue exercising long-term and training effectively.
 In addition to physical fitness and individual preferences, the body’s strengths and weaknesses also play a decisive role.

 Cycling keeps you on the road in everyday life

 Cycling is principally suitable for everybody.
-And the best thing about it: it is kind to the
+And the best thing about it: it is kind to the joints and is thus the ideal type of sport for all ages.

 Bicycle training – on your exercise bike or ergometer – is a particularly suitable form of sport for patients with osteoarthritis of the knee, because the knee joint is subject to even movements without having to bear the body’s weight.
 Select the lowest possible gear to take as much stress off the knee as possible.
 Set the bike up, so that you can just stand on the pedal with your heel.